Code-Institute-Submissions/maura-yogis-mat-project/README.md

 ## Features
 From top to bottom, all pages consist of a **navigation bar** with **logo** placed on the left hand side of it.
 They also have the same **background image** and **footer**.
-The **Footer** contains links to the social media pages- that in the future would be linked to the Yogi's mat.
+The **Footer** contains links to the social media pages- that in the future would be linked to the Yoga mat.

 #### Home
 In addition to the above statemnt, the **Home** page consists of a header and a unique photo in a circular container.